djbieber/stratifyd-user-guide/docs/source/index.rst

 *Stratifyd is a powerful, yet easy-to-use augmented intelligence platform.*

-+ Stratifyds' :ref:`Analytics Engine <processing data>` leverages unsupervised deep machine learning to identify statistically significant topics within any unstructured data.
++ Stratifyds' :ref:`Analytics Engine <processing data>` leverages unsupervised deep machine learning to identify relevant topics within any textual data.

 + Stratifyd is completely web-based.
-The only software required is a modern web browser such as Google Chrome, Mozilla Firefox, Microsoft Edge (Microsoft IE is not recommended).
+The only software required is a modern web browser such as Google Chrome, Mozilla Firefox, or Microsoft Edge (Microsoft IE is not recommended).

-+ Stratifyds' web interface is point-and-click.
++ Stratifyds' web interface is intuitive for users of any background.
 No programming knowledge is required.

 This guide covers every feature and function within Stratifyd, if you're looking for information about a specific topic, jump to a chapter in the left nav bar.